praekelt/feersum-nlu-api-wrappers/docs/TextClassifiersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **text_classifier_create**
-> TextClsfrInstanceDetail text_classifier_create(text_clsfr_create_details)
+> TextClassifierInstanceDetail text_classifier_create(create_details)

 Create a text classifier.

-Create a new text classifier or load one from the store.
+Create a new text classifier or reload one from the trash.
 Returns the details of the new or loaded instance.

 ### Example
 ```python